GustafEnebog/sheldon/README.md

 </span>

 - Daisy Mc, Tomas and others for tips and help on Slack
-- My mentor Brian Macharia for his professional guidance.
+- To my mentors, Brian Macharia and Mo Shamy, for their expert guidance, advice, and encouragement.